 If in English we should add suffix “-s” on the verb when the subjects are the third persons, in bahasa Indonesia, it does not.
 If in English we should use the past verbs when talking about activities happened in the past, in bahasa Indonesia, it does not.

 |You||Anda, Engkau (formal) - Kamu, Kau (informal)||an-da, eng-kaw - ka-mu, kaw|

 Read specific lesson on Personal Pronoun

 Then, how subject and verb agreement is like in bahasa Indonesia?
 Well, You are allowed to form your sentence as you want.
 No specific rule to this.
 You are enable to pair all verbs with all personal pronouns.
+This rule is acceptable in both informal and formal situation.
 Here are some examples.

 |I eat||Saya makan|

 |He ate||Dia makan|

 Thing that make subject and verb agreement in bahasa Indonesia different with English is that In bahasa Indonesia time does not influence the verb - so do the subjects.
 Action that happens in past, present, or future uses verb as written in dictionary.
 Besides, whatever subject you choose in your sentence, just pair it with any verb as written in dictionary.
 It is all that simple.